curi/fi/docs/_analyzing_lies/03-RSP-quote.md

 todo

-"cold autumn wind" could be a reference to 1984's "It was a bright cold day in August when the clocks were striking 13". (todo: check 1984 quote)
+"cold autumn wind" could be a reference to 1984's "It was a bright cold day in April and the clocks were striking 13". (todo: check 1984 quote)